theomjones/fundamental/README.md

     whatsapp: true
 ```

+##### Bio Section

+You can copy this code into your `config.yml` file. `enabled` can be set to either true or false (as per plugins).
+You can then edit the fields how you like.
+The `img_url` can be linked to any image, locally or remote, `false` === a default icon which inherits the colour from `socialBtnsColor`.

+    bio:
+        enabled: true
+        heading: 'Your bio title'
+        subheading: 'Your bio subheading'
+        img_url: false #put a url to an image in here or use the icon with false.
+        body: >
+          In this blog I'm documenting my ever evolving knowledge in
+          making things for the web.
+I'll touch on topics like UI, UX,
+          JavaScript, CSS and any other technologies I come across.

+This appears as a slide out menu from a fixed circular icon in the bottom right corner.

 #### Layouts
 For blog posts use the `post` layout (this is already set as default via config file, unless changed.)
 For normal pages use the `page` layout.
-Naturally, the blog layout is used for the blog page on the home screen.
+Naturally, the home layout is used for the home page which is where the post-loop (blog) lives.
 All of these layouts inherit from the `default` layout, which contains the head and footer includes.

 The other layouts are for the `jekyll-archives` plugin.

 ###### File Structure

   	├── _layouts
   	│   ├── archive.html
-	│   ├── blog.html
   	│   ├── default.html
+    |   ├── home.html
   	│   ├── month.html
   	│   ├── page.html
   	│   ├── post.html
   	|   ├── site-archive.html
   	│   └── tag_page.html

 ---

 #### Includes
 The includes are fairly self explanatory aside from info/item. `info.html` is the post information include in the `post` layout.
-Item is the blog item that gets outputted on the homepage. `tag-cloud.html` is the recurrrent tag list you see on the homepage/throughout the sites pages.
+Item is the blog item that gets outputted on the homepage. `tag-cloud.html` is the recurrent tag list you see on the homepage/throughout the sites pages.
+There's a few svg includes as well that are just buttons/icons.
 ######File structure

     ├── _includes
+    │   ├── bio.html
+    │   ├── bio.svg
     │   ├── breadcrumbs.html
+    │   ├── comments.html
+    │   ├── facebook.svg
     │   ├── footer.html
     │   ├── head.html
     │   ├── header.html
     │   ├── info.html
     │   ├── item.html
+    │   ├── messenger.svg
+    │   ├── share.html
+    │   ├── tag-cloud.html
+    │   ├── twitter.svg
-	│   └── tag-cloud.html
+    │   └── whatsapp.svg

 ---